 The Sheboygan County Health and Human Services Department's ADRC also sponsors a volunteer driver program.
 Rides are provided based on a suggested donation, which is determined by the distance traveled.
-The program mainly focuses on elderly (60+) individuals needing transportation to medical appointments but who are denied transportation through the paratransit program.
+The program mainly focuses on elderly (60+) individuals needing transportation to medical appointments but who are denied transportation through the Update to the Year 2045 Sheboygan Area Transportation Plan paratransit program.
 Some 2,835 rides covering 72,250 miles were provided to 526 customers through the volunteer driver program in 2017.
 Contact the Sheboygan County ADRC office (920-467-4100, or toll free at 800-596-1919) for more information regarding the volunteer driver program.